-Agricultural resources protection

-Payments e.g. to monitor water nonpoint pollution of agricultural origin; to prevent and control soil heavy metals pollution of agricultural origin; to demonstrate technologies allowing cleaner agricultural production.
+Agricultural resources protection (since 2010): Payments e.g. to monitor water nonpoint pollution of agricultural origin; to prevent and control soil heavy metals pollution of agricultural origin; to demonstrate technologies allowing cleaner agricultural production.

-J. Development and maintenance of Infrastructure
+J. Development and maintenance of infrastructure

-J.1.
-Hydrological Infrastructure
+J.1.Hydrological infrastructure

-Farmland irrigation construction

-Budgetary expenditures to assist construction of small irrigation facilities, small-scale rainwater collecting facilities, sprinkler irrigation, drip irrigation facilities, irrigation and drainage pumping stations, and small hydropower stations.
-50% of amounts budgeted for this programme have been allocated to the category B2 (based on fixed capital formation, see above) and 50% to the category J1 (Hydrological infrastructure).
+Farmland irrigation construction (since 2010): Budgetary expenditures to assist construction of small irrigation facilities, small-scale rainwater collecting facilities, sprinkler irrigation, drip irrigation facilities, irrigation and drainage pumping stations, and small hydropower stations.
+50% of amounts budgeted for this programme has been allocated to the category B2 (based on fixed capital formation, see above) and 50% to the category J1 (Hydrological infrastructure).

-Continuous matching construction and water-saving modification in large-scale irrigation district

-Public finance allocations for large-scale irrigation projects.
+Continuous matching construction and water-saving modification in large-scale irrigation district (since 2004): Public finance allocations for large-scale irrigation projects.

 J.2.
-Storage, marketing and other physical infrastructure National Agricultural Comprehensive Development Funds and Projects
+Storage, marketing and other physical infrastructure

-Projects supported within this programme had components which could be classified as on-farm amelioration and other which were focused on infrastructure.
-On the basis of interviews with Chinese experts, 50% of amounts budgeted for this programme have been allocated to the category B2 (based on fixed capital formation; see above) and 50% to the category J2 (Storage, marketing and other physical infrastructure).
+National Agricultural Comprehensive Development Funds and Projects (1993-2009): projects supported within this programme had components which could be classified as on-farm amelioration and other which were focused on infrastructure.
+On the basis of interviews with Chinese experts, 50% of amounts budgeted for this programme had been allocated to the category B2 (based on fixed capital formation; see above) and 50% to the category J2 (Storage, marketing and other physical infrastructure).
 For a more detailed description of the programme see category B2 above.

-Other National Agricultural Comprehensive Development Funds and Projects

-This category covers budgetary allocations for a number of National Agricultural Comprehensive Development projects targeting agricultural infrastructure, excluding: land consolidation (category B2, Based on fixed capital formation and category J2, Storage, marketing and other physical infrastructure), agricultural industrialisation infrastructure constructions under agriculture comprehensive development programme (J2, Storage, marketing and other physical infrastructure), preferential loans for agricultural comprehensive development programme (J2, Storage, marketing and other physical infrastructure), and agricultural science and technology demonstration (H2.b. extension services).
+Other National Agricultural Comprehensive Development Funds and Projects (since 2010): This category covers budgetary allocations for a number of National Agricultural Comprehensive Development projects targeting agricultural infrastructure, excluding: land consolidation (category B2, Based on fixed capital formation and category J2, Storage, marketing and other physical infrastructure), agricultural industrialisation infrastructure constructions under agriculture comprehensive development programme (J2, Storage, marketing and other physical infrastructure), and agricultural comprehensive development programme (J2, Storage, marketing and other physical infrastructure), and agricultural science and technology demonstration (H2.b. extension services).
 All projects are co-financed by central government, provincial governments, county and township level authorities, rural collectives and farmers.

-Agricultural infrastructure

-This category covers budgetary allocations for a number of projects targeting agricultural infrastructure, excluding those for which specific budgetary allocations have been identified such as National Agricultural Comprehensive Development Funds and Projects (see above) and those listed below within category J2 (Storage, marketing and other physical infrastructure).
+Agricultural infrastructure (1993-2009): This category covers budgetary allocations for a number of projects targeting agricultural infrastructure, excluding those for which specific budgetary allocations have been identified such as National Agricultural Comprehensive Development Funds and Projects (see above) and those listed below within category J2 (Storage, marketing and other physical infrastructure).
 The remaining amount has been divided into two components: 50% to category B2 (Based on fixed capital formation, see above) and 50% to category J2 (Storage, marketing and other physical infrastructure).

-Agricultural wholesale market project

-Public finance allocations for wholesale markets development and for wholesale market information system.
+Agricultural wholesale market project (2005-09): Public finance allocations for wholesale markets development and for wholesale market information system.

-Agricultural industrialisation

-Public finance allocations to support enterprises creating marketing linkages with farmers.
+Agricultural industrialisation (2005-09): Public finance allocations to support enterprises creating marketing linkages with farmers.

-Agricultural industrialisation infrastructure construction under agricultural comprehensive development programme

-Public finance allocations provided by the central and local governments to propel agriculture industrialized operation projects under agricultural comprehensive development funds and projects, i.e. standardized livestock feeding pilot programme.
+Agricultural industrialisation infrastructure construction under agricultural comprehensive development programme (since 2010): Public finance allocations provided by the central and local governments to propel agriculture industrialized operation projects under agricultural comprehensive development funds and projects, i.e. standardized livestock feeding pilot programme.

-J.3.
-Institutional infrastructure
+J.3.Institutional infrastructure

-Agricultural information service delivery in TV, telephone and computer pilot programme

-Public finance allocations for agricultural information service delivery.
+Agricultural information service delivery in TV, telephone and computer pilot programme (2005-09): Public finance allocations for agricultural information service delivery.

-Statistical monitoring and information service

-Public finance allocations to support agriculture statistical investigation, information collection, analysis and releasing.
+Statistical monitoring and information service (since 2010): Public finance allocations to support agriculture statistical investigation, information collection, analysis and releasing.

-Agriculture resources investigation and regional planning

-Public finance allocations to support the investigation of agriculture natural resources and agricultural regional planning.
+Agriculture resources investigation and regional planning (2010): Public finance allocations to support the investigation of agriculture natural resources and agricultural regional planning.